GA2-CLIP: Generic Attribute Anchor for Efficient Prompt Tuningin Video-Language Models: Introduction

 Large-scale Vision-Language Models (VLMs), such as CLIP \cite{clip}, ALIGN \cite{jia2021scaling}, and Florence \cite{yuan2021florence}, demonstrate strong generalized representation learning capabilities.
 This capability is attributed to the large image language training data set, which uses contrast learning to achieve excellent zero-shot generalization capabilities in various image tasks.
 Though some image-based VLM methods such as ATPrompt~\cite{li2024atprompt}, DCP~\cite{li2025dpc}, and ArGue~\cite{tian2024argue} have recently achieved impressive results, however this model is difficult to replicate perfectly in video-related tasks, the computational cost of training a video-language model increases exponentially, and it is difficult to align all the content in a video through language.
 Therefore, recent researchers are trying to migrate prompt learning to video action recognition tasks, which achieves good performance with only a few learnable soft prompts\cite{jia2022visual}.

-Inspired by image classification tasks \cite{khattak2023self, zhou2022conditional, zhou2022learning, xie2025textrefiner}, current text feature-based video learning methods mainly replace hand-crafted fixed text prompts by combining learnable soft prompts with hard class labeling.
+Inspired by image classification tasks \cite{khattak2023self, zhou2022conditional, xie2025textrefiner}, current text feature-based video learning methods mainly replace hand-crafted fixed text prompts by combining learnable soft prompts with hard class labeling.
 Although this approach can be well adapted to the downstream video task, as shown in Fig.~\ref{fig1}(a), it can easily over-align the known categories in the video thus losing the ability to generalize to unknown categories.
 Intuitively, this stems from semantic narrowing within the original textual semantic space during base-class video training.
 Taking “water” in the figure as an example: while it inherently associates with diverse motions (e.g., fishing, swimming) in the original semantic space, exposure to limited downstream video contexts involving “water” biases its semantic space toward known water-related categories (e.g., sailing).
 Consequently, “water” becomes a class-specific attribute.
 In addition, the complex background information of the video may form spurious semantic correlations \cite{tian2024argue}, thus losing the capture of critical motion information.

 Building on these observations, we propose an innovative framework, GA\textsuperscript{2}-CLIP, to counter semantic narrowing in the fine-tuning process by introducing external supervision.
 Specifically, we construct a set of generic attribute anchors disjoint from both base and novel category, as visualized in Fig.~\ref{fig1}(b).
 During model learning, these anchors are aligned with generic attribute prompts through contrastive learning, and integrated into the training objective as a regularization term.
-Compared to predefined attribute methods \cite{li2024atprompt, wang2024vilt, zhu2023prompt}, it does not require filtering of useful attributes for complex videos and is completely autonomously learned by the model.
+Compared to predefined attribute methods \cite{li2024atprompt, wang2024vilt, zhu2023prompt}, it does not require filtering of useful attributes for complex videos; instead, the model learns these features implicitly.
 In addition, we introduce a set of pre-trained hard prompt tokens for supervised semantic learning of soft prompt tokens, with feature coupling via a nonlinear mapping layer.
 It can effectively prevent the soft prompt token from fully adapting to the label semantics of the base category, which is used as input noise to realize competitive prompt learning.